rogerhutchings/img2iss/README.md

-# Img2iss - Currently borked!
+# Img2iss

-But there's a better replacement on the way...
+Img2iss has been retired, and may or may not work.
+However, I have a new project called [Github Batch](https://github.com/rogerhutchings/github-batch), which will supersede this.

 ## Description